Pricing & Funding

 )

 The $1M RFQ is the dominant weight under normal conditions.
-If StableFX quotes become unavailable, the oracle falls back to the blended backup with widened haircuts (Section 4.3.5).
+If StableFX quotes become unavailable, the oracle falls back to the blended backup with widened haircuts (FX Haircut Pricing: Price Type by Risk Purpose).

 Conversion pricing.
 When actual currency conversion is needed (user withdrawal, liquidation collateral seizure, treasury rebalancing), the protocol does not use the oracle mark.
 Instead, it requests a live executable RFQ at the actual notional size of the conversion.
 The oracle mark is for continuous valuation; the live RFQ is for actual settlement.
 The distinction matters: a $50M liquidation is priced with a $50M RFQ, not with the $1M mark rate.